 Is silver a good investment?
 Is now a good time to buy silver?
 Why should you invest in silver?
-All these questions may occur to you when you start to consider the “poor man’s gold”.
+All of these are questions that may occur to you when you start considering ‘the poor man’s gold’.

 1. An affordable precious metal

 It is an affordable investment, within reach of any wallet.
 Silver currently costs 70 times less than gold: at present, 1 gramme of silver is traded at around EUR 0.51, compared to EUR 45 per gramme of gold.
 And yet, it provides the same protection as the yellow metal in the event of a crisis.
 Some investment coins and bullion coins are continuously rising in value, making them an excellent long-term investment.